meadery/white-bread/README.md

 Gherkin and cucumber made me think of [cucumber sandwiches](http://en.wikipedia.org/wiki/Cucumber_sandwich).
 Which are traditionally made with very thin white bread.

+# Alternative tools
+Before adopting whitebread you should investigate the alternaitves.
+This project (whitebread) contains a lot of code around setup, execution, and output of tests.
+An alternative gherkin based BDD tool can be found at https://github.com/cabbage-ex/cabbage.
+Cabbage parses gherkin feature files and creates exunit tests.
+This means a lot more of the logic is standard exunit code.

 # Getting started - installing
 Add "white_bread" to your `mix.exs` file with the version you wish to use: